 500-1,000 words or 2-4 minutes when performed.
 Exploring one or more African Americans throughout Missouri’s history that have impacted gun violence.

 This project is supported by Missouri Foundation for Health, Incarnate Word Foundation and Gateway Arch National Park.

 STITCHERS STOREFRONT STUDIO

-Pick the City UP Tour is about young people and gun violence prevention.
+Pick the City UP Tour is about St. Louis’s urban youth and gun violence prevention.